Managing Sickness Absence Procedure

 2.1.
 If an employee is absent from work due to any illness or injury which incapacitates him/her from working, the employee has the responsibility to notify his/her nominated point of contact by telephone within one hour of the time the employee is expected to start work.
 Where no expected work start time exists, employees must endeavour to contact their nominated point of contact as early as possible on the first day of absence.
 If the condition or situation is serious then, if possible, a family member or colleague should advise the University.

 2.2.
-Where Institutes/Service Departments have specific arrangements for reporting absence, these should be communicated to employees on a regular basis and must be observed by all employees.
+Where Faculty/Service Departments have specific arrangements for reporting absence, these should be communicated to employees on a regular basis and must be observed by all employees.

 2.3.
 Employees must indicate the nature of their illness, in accordance with point 7.2, and should give some indication as to when they are likely to be able to return to work.
 They should also indicate details of any outstanding or urgent work that needs to be dealt with during the absence, and provide details of how they can be contacted if necessary, especially where employees are not at their home address during their absence.